badlydrawnben/eleventy-guide/src/posts/022-filters.md

 ---
 title: Filters
 tags:
- - posts
  - functionality
 ---

 I hope your vanilla Javascript skills are better than mine!
 Filters are a good way of brushing up on what most developers would consider to be the basics.

-If you've read the Collections page you'll know that filters are useful for sorting collections.
+If you've read the [Collections](/collections) page you'll know that filters are useful for sorting collections.
 There's many other uses for them as well – formatting dates, picking a set number of items, trimming content and much else besides.

 If you pore over the `.eleventy.js` file for this site you'll see a couple of simple filters that I have added.